-- Secure Reserved Matters approval for their scheme, the basis of which must be consistent with the scheme tendered to Homes England as part of the Stage 3 marketing process (ITT) - Discharge all planning conditions associated with the scheme - Discharge payment of the scheme's agreed S106 cost (where applicable) - Homes England's requirements in respect of: - o The minimum build-out pace - o The minimum MMC specification score - Pay all SDLT costs owed in accordance with HMRC requirements.

-- Raise the level of finance required to cover the scheme's peak funding requirement and arrange any credit lines that may be needed to meet cost overruns / cash flow shortfalls - In respect of the affordable rent and shared ownership elements of the scheme, the developer must identify and work with an RP partner to take on responsibility for these tenures - Upon draw down of the Building Lease, coordinate effective management of the site and discharge all statutory health and safety duties - Arrange the delivery and management of all construction activities across the site in compliance with the terms of the planning approval - Secure all appropriate accreditations (CML, etc...) for completed dwellings such as to ensure they are insurable / mortgageable - Manage all marketing and sales of dwellings across the site - Carry out snagging activities and provide all appropriate maintenance and aftercare services to buyers - Agree and complete adoption agreements with the local authority in respect of key roads within the development and with the local authority or a nominated management company in respect of the scheme's public open spaces - Comply with any duties / services required of the developer under the terms of the warranty agreements provided to buyers - Otherwise comply with any and all obligations set out within the Agreement to Lease and Building Lease
+- Secure Reserved Matters approval for their scheme, the basis of which must be consistent with the scheme tendered to Homes England as part of the Stage 3 marketing process (ITT) - Discharge all planning conditions associated with the scheme - Homes England's requirements in respect of: - The minimum build out pace - The minimum MMC specification score - Provision of 30% affordable housing (20% more than required by the Section 106 agreement associated with the outline planning permission) - Pay all SDLT costs owed in accordance with HMRC requirements. - Raise the level of finance required to cover the scheme's peak funding requirement and arrange any credit lines that may be needed to meet cost overruns / cash flow shortfalls. - In respect of the affordable rent and shared ownership elements of the scheme, the developer must identify and work with an RP partner to take on responsibility for these tenures. - Upon draw down of the Building Lease, coordinate effective management of the site and discharge all statutory health and safety duties - Arrange the delivery and management of all construction activities across the site in compliance with the terms of the planning approval - Secure all appropriate accreditations (NHBC, etc...) for completed dwellings such as to ensure they are insurable / mortgageable - Manage all marketing and sales of dwellings across the site - Carry out snagging activities and provide all appropriate maintenance and aftercare services to buyers - Agree and complete adoption agreements with the local authority in respect of key roads and infrastructure within the development and with the local authority or a nominated management company in respect of the scheme's public open spaces - Comply with any duties / services required of the developer under the terms of the warranty agreements provided to buyers - Otherwise comply with any and all obligations set out within the Agreement to Lease and Building Lease